viltgroup/minium/minium-docs/slate/source/includes/introduction/_minium-concepts.md

 `Elements` are normally lazy (there are some exceptions), and they can be evaluated several times with different results, which means that the same `Minium expression` can be reused.
-Besides, its chainable method API always returns a new `Ninium expression`, so `Minium expressions` are by nature immutable.
+Besides, its chainable method API always returns a new `Minium expression`, so `Minium expressions` are by nature immutable.

-Minium `WebElements` is a specialization of `Elements` for browser testing (it is intentionally the plural of Selemiun WebDriver `WebElement`).
+Minium `WebElements` is a specialization of `Elements` for browser testing (it is intentionally the plural of Selenium WebDriver `WebElement`).
 It uses Selenium WebDriver API under the hood.

 Consider the following Minium expression: